14K (triad): Structure

-The 14K Triad is essentially just made up of a number of sub-triads that are only symbolically part of the triad through having similar organizational structure and personal networks.
-They are decentralized and highly flexible with no overarching leader that commands the Triad as a whole.
+The 14K Triad is made up of a number of sub-triads, that are only symbolically part of the triad, though have similar organisational structure and personal networks.
+They are decentralised and highly flexible with no overarching leader that commands the Triad as a whole.

-Traditional Triad Structure goes as follows: The leader of a triad is known as the 489 or the San Chu, the second in command is usually split up into two different roles called the Vanguard or the Incense master with the role number of 438.
-The Vanguard is in command of recruiting while the Incense master leads the ceremonial rituals.
-Next in the chain of command are the Red Poles or 426s who are the enforcers for the triad, the 415 or White Paper Fans who handle administrative work, and the 432 or Straw Handles who acts as the mediator between other triads.
-Regular members with no leadership roles are just called soldiers or 49s.
+Traditional Triad Structure goes as follows: The leader of a triad is known as the 489 or the San Chu.
+The second in command is usually split into two different roles, called the Vanguard or the Incense master, with the role number of 438.
+The Vanguard is in command of recruiting.
+The Incense master leads the ceremonial rituals.
+Next in the chain of command are the Red Poles or 426s, who are the enforcers for the triad.
+The 415 or White Paper Fans handle administrative work.
+The 432 or Straw Hat crew, act as the mediator between other triads.
+Regular members with no leadership roles are just called soldiers, or 49s.